 Remembrance Day is commemorated on November 11th with parades and ceremonies at locations throughout Metro Vancouver including at Richmond’s City Hall.

-For information about all Remembrance Day events across the Lower Mainland, click Remembrance Day Venues.
-For details about the annual event in Richmond, BC, see below.
+Click Remembrance Day Venues for information about all Remembrance Day events across the Lower Mainland.
+See below for details about the annual event in Richmond, BC.

 Remembrance Day in Richmond

-From the time the initial parade begins, until after the end of the official ceremonies, the entire event usually lasts between 60 and 75 minutes.
+The entire event usually lasts between 60 and 75 minutes from the parade’s start until the end of the official ceremonies.
 There is also usually a reception afterwards at City Hall.

 The Parade and Ceremonies

-In 2023, the November 11th event in Richmond begins at 10:20 am with a parade along Granville Street.
+The November 11th event in Richmond begins at 10:20 am with a parade along Granville Avenue.
 Hundreds of cadets, members of the Canadian Armed Forces and veterans take part, and thousands of spectators watch from along the route.

-The parade finishes in front of the Cenotaph outside Richmond City Hall at 6911 Minoru Boulevard.
-There, starting at around 10:40 am, the ceremonies take place.
-This year, the ceremonies in Richmond are open to the public and also livestreamed online.
+The parade finishes in front of the Cenotaph outside Richmond City Hall at 6911 No. 3 Road.
+The ceremonies follow, starting at around 10:40 am.
+They are open to the public and are livestreamed online too.

 What to Expect

 During the ceremonies there are usually a few short speeches, some form of multi-denominational or inclusive prayer and the singing of the Canadian national anthem, O Canada.
-There is also other music, the recitation of a poem, the laying of wreaths at the Cenotaph, two minutes of silence and the playing of a bugle.
+There is also other music, the recitation of a poem, wreath laying at the Cenotaph, two minutes of silence and the playing of a bugle.
 It’s a solemn and impressive event.

-Granville Street in front of Richmond City Hall is typically full of cadets, soldiers, younger veterans and RCMP officers all in uniform and standing in rows at attention.
+Granville Avenue in front of Richmond City Hall is typically full of cadets, soldiers, younger veterans and RCMP officers all in uniform and standing in rows at attention.
 There is seating for older veterans and dignitaries.
-Along the street and on the lawns out front, thousands of people stand, watch and remember.
+Thousands of people along the street and on the lawns in front stand, watch and remember.

-At the end of the official Remembrance Day ceremonies the assembled cadets, military officers, police officers and veterans resume their parade formations and march again, this time along just a bit of Granville Street before turning up Minoru Boulevard most years.
+At the end of the official Remembrance Day ceremonies the assembled cadets, military officers, police officers and veterans resume their parade formations and march again, this time along just a bit of Granville Avenue before turning up Minoru Boulevard.

 After the ceremonies and the end of the final parade, a reception takes place at Richmond City Hall.
 Inside, there are refreshments including hot chocolate and other treats, plus a choir singing.
-The reception begins at 11:30 am in 2023.
+The reception begins at around 11:30 am.
 Everyone is welcome.

 Tips & Advice